vmware-tanzu/community-edition/docs/site/content/docs/assets/clean-up-standalone-capd.md

 ## Clean-up

 Standalone-cluster deletion is currently un-implemented.
-Until it is, do the following steps to remove resources created by CAPD.
+Until it is, do the following steps to remove resources created by Docker.

 1. Kill all containers.